 Legally, sexual harassment is unwanted sexual advances, conduct, or comments.
-Your sexual harassment attorney will have to prove to a jury that the harassment was unwelcome.
+Your attorney will have to prove to a jury that the behavior was unwelcome.
 How will he do this?
 One of the best ways is to tell the harasser in writing to stop.
 Obviously, this is easier said than done.
 It takes guts to confront a sexual bully.

 Sexual Harassment Confrontations are Difficult

-A victim of sexual harassment should clearly tell the harasser that his or her conduct is inappropriate and that they want the harassment to stop.
+A victim should clearly tell the harasser that his or her conduct is inappropriate and that they want the harassment to stop.
 It is important to take sexual harassment seriously.
 If the company does not take it seriously, it may be liable for substantial amounts of money.

 If you’ve been sexually harassed, contact our Orange County law office immediately.
-Our attorneys represent employees throughout California.
+Our attorney represents employees throughout California.